qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_optimizations.rst

 variables
 ---------

-Long variable names are made short.
-Lexical variables (those declared with a *var* statement) are replaced by generated names that are much shorter (1-2 characters on average).
+Local variable names are made short.
+Scoped variables (those declared with a *var* statement in a function) are replaced by generated names that are much shorter (1-2 characters on average).
 Dependending on the original code, this can result in significant space savings.

 .. _pages/tool/generator_optimizations#variants:

 variants
 --------

-With giving the *variants* optimization key, code will be pruned from the application script that is not relevant for this build.
+With giving the *variants* optimization key, code will be removed that is not relevant for the current build.
 The decision about relevance is based on the settings given in the job configuration's :ref:`environment <pages/tool/generator_config_ref#environment>` key.
 Often, these settings will be queried in class code to select a certain code branch.
 If the value of the setting is known at compile time, the correct branch can be selected right away, and all other branches be removed.
-This allows to omit code that wouldn't be executed at run time anyway (also known as "dead code removal").
+This allows to omit code that wouldn't be executed at run time anyway ("dead code removal").

 The way environment settings are queried in class code is through certain APIs of the `qx.core.Environment <http://demo.qooxdoo.org/%{version}/apiviewer#qx.core.Environment>`_ class.
 These API calls are searched for, and depending on context safe optimizations are applied.
 Here are the different calls and how they are treated.